renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## `RENOVATE_EXPERIMENTAL_NO_MAVEN_POM_CHECK`

 If set to any value, Renovate will skip its default artifacts filter check in the Maven datasource.
-Skipping the check will speed things up, but may result in versions being returned which don't properly exist on the server.
+Skipping the check will speed things up, but may result in versions being returned which do not properly exist on the server.

 ## `RENOVATE_PAGINATE_ALL`